Confidence intervals for Paired Proportions in SAS

 CI= 0.002602 to 0.369943

-Other variants of the MOVER method are possible, and achieve improved coverage properties, by replacing the Wilson method with a more centrally-located interval for the single proportions.
-For example, using the Jeffreys method gives a CI of (0.003161, 0.373479).
+Improved coverage properties may be obtained by replacing the Wilson method with a more centrally-located interval for the single proportions.
+For example, using the Jeffreys method gives a MOVER-NJ CI of (0.003161, 0.373479).

 Asymptotic Score Methods